Great Oak Farm

 Why protect this land

-Steen has retired from farming and now runs a horse boarding operation at Great Oak Farm, but he and his son want the farm to be protected and be actively farmed in perpetuity.
+Steen has retired from farming and now leases the property out to a horse boarding operation, but he and his son want the farm to be protected and to be actively farmed in perpetuity.
 Although the property is no longer used for cropland, it is in a prime location, proximate to many other protected and unprotected farms and agricultural amenities.

 This farm is in an area of Massachusetts that has succeeded in remaining agricultural despite its high land values, and preserving Great Oak Farm will play a role in allowing that agricultural success to continue.

 How we will protect this land

-The Town has applied for a state grant of $287,000 toward the purchase of the CR.
-The remainder of the project costs will be covered by Berlin’s Conservation Fund, private fundraising, and grants.
-A closing is tentatively scheduled for February 2018.
+The Town received a state grant of $287,000 toward the purchase of the CR.
+The remainder of the project costs were covered by Berlin’s Conservation Fund, private fundraising, and grants.

-Once the Town acquires the CR, the public will be able to access the land by way of a perimeter trail on the property.
-Public access will be included as a right in the CR.
-The trail head and parking area will sit on an abutting 1.2-acre parcel to be donated by the owner of Great Oak Farm to the Town.
+The public will be able to access the land by way of a perimeter trail on the property, opening this summer 2018.
+The trail head and parking area will sit on an abutting 1.2-acre parcel that was donated to the Town of Berlin by the Bentzens.